Xiangyun (Sean) Zhou

 Prospective students (Ph.D., M.Phil, B.Eng (Hon), R&D) interested in working with me can send me an email together with your academic transcripts (and a CV for Ph.D. and M.Phil students).
 Please check out my research interests (and recent publications) before contacting me.
 Thanks.

 Why choosing ANU for PhD study: ANU is consistently ranked among the top 50 universities in the world.
 According to 2015/2016 QS Top Universities Rankings, ANU is ranked 1st in Australia and 19th in the world and its Electrical & Electronics Engineering is ranked 2nd in Australia and 42nd in the world.
 ANU is located in Canberra - the capital city of Australia.
 ANU has its main round of international PhD scholarship applications due in August and domestic PhD scholarship applications due in October.
 In addition, another round of scholarship applications for both international and domestic applicants is due in March/April, subject to scholarship availability.
 In addition to the university scholarship, individual academic staff often have research fund available to support extra scholarships which may be offered any time throughout the year.
-The scholarship is at the rate of approximately AUD$26,000 per annum tax free.
+The scholarship is at the rate of approximately AUD$27,000 per annum tax free.
 The normal duration of a full-time PhD study at ANU is 3 year to 3.5 years.
 No coursework is required.
 Teaching assistant duties are optional and will be paid with extra salary.
-Apart from the scholarship, extra funding is available to support conference travels and overseas university visits.
+Apart from the scholarship, extra funding is provided to students to support conference travels and overseas university visits.